Skip to main content

 How do I show technical awareness without pretending I am a mechanic?
 Toggle answer

-Name the advisor side of the job: repair orders, estimates, technician handoff, vehicle status updates, warranty questions.
+Name the advisor side of the job: repair orders, estimates, technician handoff, vehicle status updates, and warranty questions.
 That sounds credible.
 Claiming deep diagnostic skill without the background usually weakens the whole letter.

 Is dealership experience more valuable than customer service experience from another industry?
 Toggle answer